ramgopireddy/ocp-gitops/README.md

 > [lab-user@bastion ~]$ <br>

 ### Create the subscriptions:
 Using this channel value, create the subscription manifest for Installing the OpenShift GitOps Operator as shown below.
-Instead of creating a new namespace and operatorgroup, the default created namespace called "openshift-operators" can be used as the GitOps operator supports AllNamespace as targets:
+Instead of creating a new namespace and operatorgroup, the default created namespace called "openshift-operators" can be used as the GitOps operator supports All Namespace as targets:

 ```
 cat << EOF | oc apply -f -